Making monthly mortgage payments can sometimes feel like something you’ll be doing for the rest of your life — but it doesn’t have to be.

 Thanks to the new sharing economy, it’s easier than ever to make money from the unused space in your home.
 You can rent rooms or your entire house to students or vacationers through sites like Airbnb or opt for long-term tenants while you live somewhere less expensive.

 Sharing your space with strangers might sound uncomfortable, but you’ll never know until you try it.
 Plus, hosting students and Airbnb guests can be a relatively short-term commitment.
 You don’t have to keep doing it if you decide it’s not worth the savings you’d get from paying off your mortgage early.

 Accelerating your mortgage payments might be the easiest way to pay off a mortgage loan early.
 If you make one extra mortgage payment each quarter you’ll save more than $65,000 in interest and pay off your mortgage early by 11 years, given a $220,000, 30-year mortgage loan with a 4 percent interest rate, according to the Dave Ramsey website.

 3. Make Biweekly Payments

-The biweekly payments system is meant to shorten your loan’s amortization chart or schedule.
+The biweekly payments system is meant to shorten your loan’s amortization schedule.
 So instead of making 12 full payments a year, you make a half-sized payment every two weeks, which adds up to 13 payments a year, according to the publication The Mortgage Reports.
 With that extra mortgage payment, the principal balance of the loan gets reduced, which shortens the payoff period.